UselessGuru/UG-Miner/README.md

 Will mine only Ethash (any DAG size)

 Algorithm list = '+Ethash,+Kawpow(4GB)'
-Will mine only Ethash and Kawpow (only 4GB DAG size)
+Will mine only Ethash (any DAG size) and Kawpow (only 4GB DAG size)

 Algorithm list blank
 Will mine all available algorithms